canalplus/RxPaired/SERVER.md

   first log(s) sent by the device.
 It should be sent before any logs messages originating from the device.

+  All logs and player information from a previous debugging session should be cleared by the inspector when receiving this message.

   The content of this message is an UTF-8 encoded JSON, with the following
   keys: